-You can always pick up a good humidity monitor like this one from Amazon to keep track of everything and make sure the air isn’t too dry.
-Make sure to also move your fern away from any air conditioning units or radiators as these create very dry air!
+If you’re unsure about whether humidity is a problem for your Fern, or if you are struggling to know when you’ve reached a good humidity level, then you can always pick up a good humidity monitor like this one from Amazon to keep track of everything and make sure the air isn’t too dry.

 If you aren’t sure how much light your Fern is getting in its current spot (or any alternative spots in your home) then we highly recommend using a light meter.
 They’ll tell you what level of light is in your home throughout the day and you’ll be able to monitor how it varies across the year.

 As with a lot of things in the houseplant world, proper watering is an integral part of the puzzle and if you are watering your Fern too much, too frequently, or too little, this can all lead to problems including brown leaves.